RKlompUU/FPSpreadsheet/README.txt

 --------------------------------------------------------------------------------
 -- Compilation

--- Run the following if using ghc >= 7.10, otherwise this step may be skipped
+> cd to the root directory of this project cabal sandbox init

-> cd to the root directory of this project cabal install ./uu-tc-2009.2.2
+-- Run the following if using ghc >= 7.10, otherwise this step may be skipped cabal install ./uu-tc-2009.2.2

 -- Run the following, regardless of the ghc version you're using